Mike Tomkies: Biography

 The two also travelled around Mexico and Belize, where Tomkies spent hours with Dean Martin on the outdoor location of 5 Card Stud, even photographing the star doing his own dangerous stunts.
-Tomkies was the first to test the new Tartan Athletics Track built in Mexico City for the 1968 Olympics while writing for the Daily Express and, with Booto, climbed the Pyramid of the Sun, hacked through rough tracks to the ancient ruins of Palenque, and visited the terrifying Well of Sacrifice at Chichen Itza where the ancient Mayans sacrificed people to assuage the rain god Chac.
+Tomkies was the first to test the new Tartan Athletics Track built in Mexico City for the 1968 Olympics while writing for the Daily Express and, with Booto, climbed the Pyramid of the Sun, hacked through rough tracks to the ancient ruins of Palenque, and visited the Well of Sacrifice at Chichen Itza where the ancient Mayans sacrificed people to assuage the rain god Chac.

-He returned briefly to Canada and hired North America's greatest native American guide, Clayton Mack, and they went on dangerous treks deep in grizzly country, saw 21 bears in three days and were lucky to escape with their lives.
+He returned briefly to Canada and hired native American guide, Clayton Mack, and they went on dangerous treks deep in grizzly country, saw 21 bears in three days and were lucky to escape with their lives.

 After another year in the wilds of Canada, Tomkies returned to Hollywood for more experiences with major film stars.
 He went motorbiking in the Mojave Desert with Steve McQueen; spent days with and gained insights into the life of John Wayne; while Doris Day, 'America's sweetheart', offered him a screen test.
-Tomkies had several feisty meetings with Robert Mitchum, who 'laid a joint' on him when he asked if Mitchum was still smoking pot.
+Tomkies had several meetings with Robert Mitchum, who 'laid a joint' on him when he asked if Mitchum was still smoking pot.

 Tomkies returned to the UK and moved to Eilean Shona, a remote island off the west coast of Scotland.
-There he rebuilt a wooden crofthouse which had been used as a shelter for sheep and began observing and writing about Scottish nature including golden eagle, black throated diver, pine marten and Scottish wildcat.
+There he rebuilt a wooden crofthouse which had been used as a shelter for sheep and began observing and writing about Scottish nature. including the golden eagle, black throated diver, pine marten and Scottish wildcat.

 The studies and writing continued at a small crofter's cottage called Gaskan on the shore of Loch Shiel, which Tomkies renamed "Wildernesse", and where he cared for a variety of injured animals, tracked and studied golden eagles over a 300 sqmi area for the government and was the first person to successfully breed the now critically endangered Scottish wildcat and return individuals to the wild.
 Here he wrote nine books about the wildlife in the Scottish West Highlands.